This post contains affiliate links, which means I may receive a small commission, at no cost to you, if you make a purchase through a link.

 These are the only two twin pregnancy books I read and think are awesome:

-It explains exactly why your babies suddenly start acting differently.
+It explains exactly why your babies suddenly start acting differently (more irritable, unhappy.)
 It was SPOT ON in explaining my twins’ behavior.
-Especially when they suddenly went from content to irritable for many many days!
+Especially when they suddenly went from happy to irritable for many many days!

 Though my daughter was always a day or two earlier than my son in showing developmental progress, both of them had the same behaviors for the same reasons and that’s why I know that The Wonder Weeks is NOT hokuspokus!